-Understanding Buying Cycles and Triggers to Increase Selling Effectiveness
+Understanding Buying Cycles and Triggers to Increase Selling for Accountants

 To improve your selling effectiveness, it often helps to look at the entire process from the eyes of the buyer.
 In other words, if you reverse engineer your approach by looking at things from the eyes of the prospect, you might change your approach and effectiveness.
 So let’s take a look at things from the eyes a small business owner and break this into component parts of the prospect’s buying cycle.